 Our goal is to be self-sufficient, and for us that means producing as much of our own food and basic needs as possible, living simply, and working hard.
 We have chosen to run the farm without modern machinery like tractors, because we prefer peace and quiet, and contact with the land.
 We are both motivated by the urgency of finding sustainable ways of living on this planet, and living a healthy and fulfilling life.
 For us, this involves exploring the ways in which people used to live self-sufficiently and close to the land.

 Hanna is concerned with finding a way of living that works with nature, rather than against it, and being responsible stewards of the land; thoughtful use of resources; care for the soil and biodiversity; creating rather than destroying.
 In addition to this Dan is very interested in the pre-industrial Norwegian farming culture, and so wants to do as much farm work in the old Norwegian way as he can, in order to understand the old culture better and to keep the traditions alive.

-Right now we have about 35 chickens (islandshøns, sussex, jærhøns); a working horse (Haukjon, fjording), five sheep (villsau) and two cats.
+Right now we have chickens (hedemora); a working horse (Haukjon, fjording), five sheep (villsau) and a cat.
 Our farm isn't certified organic (because we don't sell food) but we farm organically, keeping in mind the health of the soil and the wider environment.

 We grow our own grain, vegetables, eggs and meat.

-We don't allow smoking on the farm.
+We don't want to host smokers.
 There are many reasons for this.
 Basically we see smoking as a destructive act, towards all life on this planet.
 We respect a wide range of personal views and ideas, but believing in conspiracy theories like holocaust denial, 9/11 as an inside job, flat earth theory and chemtrails are too extreme for us so we recommend that followers of such theories find another farm.
 Because of the current climate crisis we would prefer volunteers that choose not to fly here.

 We usually have several volunteers in the spring, summer and fall, and have only one or two in the winter.

-This is a farm based on little machinery, most work is done by man and horsepower.
+This is a farm based on little machinery, most tasks are done by man and horsepower.
 We have chosen to do things in this way because we find life more enjoyable without unnessecary technology, and more satisfying to work with our own bodies, than rely on machines.
 This means that it's important that you are reasonably fit and are ready to help out hard physically.
 We take it for granted that you will treat this opportunity as seriously as any other, including paid opportunities.
 It's very important that our volunteers are top motivated no matter what assigment they are given.
 For those who want a more relaxed workaway- stay there are better suited places than this.
 We have experienced that very sociable people struggle if they are the only volunteer, so if you have such needs please make sure that you come at a time when we have several people here.